2022 Copa LP Chile

-The 2022 Copa LP Chile, also known as 2022 LP Open by IND, for sponsorship reasons, was a professional women's tennis tournament played on outdoor clay courts.
-It was the fifth edition of the tournament and first ever as a WTA 125 which was also part of the 2022 WTA 125 tournaments.
+The 2022 Copa LP Chile, also known as the 2022 LP Open by IND, for sponsorship reasons, was a professional women's tennis tournament played on outdoor clay courts.
+It was the fifth edition of the tournament and the first ever as a WTA 125, which was also part of the 2022 WTA 125 tournaments.
 It took place at the Hacienda Chicureo Club in Colina, Chile between 7 and 13 November 2022.